Skip to main content

 Scenario 2: If you have a medium-paced business and disaster affects your operations, you can still find alternative ways to carry out business operations.

 Therefore, you can set your RTO for as long as one week in your DR plan.
-In such a case, you will not have to invest many resources into data disaster recovery planning, thus saving ample time to acquire sufficient disaster recovery cloud solution resources after the disaster strikes.
+In such a case, you will not have to invest many resources into data disaster recovery in cloud planning, thus saving ample time to acquire sufficient disaster recovery cloud solution resources after the disaster strikes.

 b) Recovery Point Objective (RPO)